JoeSz/Slick-Slider-WordPress-Plugin/slick-slider/readme.txt

 If you want, [you can buy me a beer too](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=J4347QQ8J3L54).

 == Changelog ==

+= 0.5.2 (10/22/2019) =
+* Fork plugin to GitHub https://github.com/JoeSz/Slick-Slider-WordPress-Plugin
+* Added option for class, with this you can turn "Slider Syncing" on.
+* Activated some option for single slide insance too.

 = 0.5.1 (10/04/2017) =
 * Fix: Bug (introduced in 0.5) that caused non Slick galleries following a Slick gallery to not show images